jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 **Sozopol**

 We went to Sozopol almost straight from Velingrad.
 Basically only spent 1 night in Plovdiv in between.
 It was soooo nice to dip in the sea and swim!
-Always the best way too cool off in the summer heat.
+Always the best way to cool off in the summer heat.

 ![Building sand castles](my-2025-year-in-review-85.jpg)